 World War 1

 At the time of World War 1, puttees were 8 feet in length and were included as part of the military uniform.
 They were worn between a soldier’s breeches and boots and were popular with both infantry and cavalry.

-The Fox Improved Puttee was particularly successful due to the curve steamed into the puttee which made it easier to put on.
+The Fox Improved Puttee was particularly successful due to the curve which was steamed into the puttee making it easier to put on.

 As uniforms changed from breeches to trousers Fox Brothers adapted the puttees to meet the new requirements.
-This shortened the puttees to 2 feet in length so they just covered the ankle.
+The puttees were shortened to 2 feet in length so they just covered the ankle.

-During the wars, over 12 million pairs of puttees were made by Fox Brothers along with over 7 million yards of khaki military uniform.
-This paved the way for the evolution of the fabric to be used in general workwear and modern day business suits.
+During the wars, over 12 million pairs of puttees were made by Fox Brothers along with over 7 million yards of khaki serge for military uniforms.
+This paved the way for the evolution of the fabric to be used in general work-wear and modern day business suits.